No Cover Image

 Abstract

-Deep Geological Repository (DGR) concept consists of storing radioactive waste in metal canisters, surrounded by compacted bentonite, and placed into a geological formation.
-Here, bentonite slurry microcosms with copper canister, inoculated with bacterial consortium and amended with acetate, lactate...
+The deep geological repository (DGR) concept consists of storing radioactive waste in metal canisters, surrounded by compacted bentonite, and placed deeply into a geological formation.
+Here, bentonite slurry microcosms with copper canisters, inoculated with bacterial consortium and amended with acet...

 Full description